-- approximately \$ million to fund the Phase 1/2 development of PC14586; - approximately \$ million to support the development of our next p53 hotspot mutation product candidate, including IND-enabling studies; - approximately \$ million for the development of our pipeline discovery programs; and - the remaining proceeds, if any, for other research and development opportunities, working capital and general corporate purposes.
+- approximately \$ million to fund the Phase 1/2 development of PC14586; - approximately \$ million to support the development of our R273H product candidate, including lead optimization and IND-enabling studies; - approximately \$ million for the development of our pipeline discovery programs; and - the remaining proceeds, if any, for other research and development opportunities, working capital and general corporate purposes.

 Based upon our current operating plan, we believe that the anticipated net proceeds from this offering, together with our existing cash, cash equivalents and short-term marketable securities, will enable us to fund our operating expenses and capital expenditure requirements through .
-The expected net proceeds of this offering will not be sufficient for us to complete the development and commercialization of our product candidates, and we will need to raise substantial additional capital.
+We expect that the net proceeds from this offering, together with our existing cash, cash equivalents and short-term marketable securities, will allow us to complete our planned Phase 1/2 trial of PC14586; however, the expected net proceeds of this offering will not be sufficient for us to complete the development and commercialization of our product candidates, and we will need to raise substantial additional capital.